 The overall responsibility, and implementation, of the Special Educational Needs and Disabilities Policy lies with the Headteacher and School Governors.
 The Governors employ the Special Educational Needs Co-ordinator (SENDCO), to ensure the school upholds its duty of care to the children with Special Educational Needs and Disabilities in line with the Children and Families Act 2014 and the new Code of Practice 2014.
 The SENDCO must be a qualified teacher working at the school and newly appointed SENCO's must achieve a National Award in SEND Coordination within 3 years of appointment.

-The Headteacher is :- Mrs Rachel Askew
+The Headteacher is:- Mrs Rachel Askew

-The School SEND Co-ordinator is: - Mrs Joanne Walker
+The School SEND Co-ordinator is: - Amanda Finch (Maternity cover)

+Mrs Joanne Walker (Maternity leave)

-Governor SEND lead is:- Mrs Trish Harper
+Governor SEND lead is:- Mrs Ann Walker

 The SENDCO is responsible for: